cortexjs-legacy/the-handbook-of-cortex/instructions/cortex_vs.md

 - Makes it possible to automatically pack a package and its dependencies into a zip file for delivery or download purpose.
 - Other creative ideas that only limited by your imagination.

 Then, `component.remotes` and `component.paths` are configs for environment which are confusing and should not be included in the project.
-Cortex uses profiles to manage these kind of configurations like Google Chrome.
+Cortex uses profiles to manage this kind of configurations like Google Chrome.

 Finally, we have a professional team working on cortex.
-It is ok even if one of our developers says farewell because we are not only one person.
+It is **OK** even if one of our developers says farewell because we are not only one person.
 And a bunch of projects are using cortex, so cortex will be continueously maintained.

 ## Cortex vs. Browserify